grosser/parallel_tests/README.markdown

     Took 29.925333 seconds

-Even out runtimes (for specs only atm)
+Even runtime for processes (for specs only atm)
 -----------------
 Add to your `spec/spec.opts` :
     --format ParallelSpecs::SpecRuntimeLogger:tmp/prallel_profile.log
+It will log test runtime and partition the test-load accordingly.

 TIPS
 ====